momentohq/client-protos/python/PYPIREADME.md

 # Momento Client Proto Generated Files for Python

-This package includes a grpc client and the response and request classes to interact with Momento Services.
+This package includes gRrpc clients and the response and request classes to interact with Momento Services.